ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 Welcome to WhatsAppBot's documentation!
 ========================================

 **WhatsAppBot** is a Python package to automate the process of sending and replying to WhatsApp messages.
+It uses pyautogui to acheive clicking of mouse events, type messages, select and copy messages, etc.

 .. default-role:: code